Synthetic Monitoring: What It Is, How It Works, and Key Use Cases

 Connections to online resources might originate from anywhere in the world.
 This means we can’t monitor a cloud-hosted resource for availability and responsiveness from just a single location.
 Synthetic tests typically measure from multiple, geographically diverse locations, using testing agents located in different data centers worldwide.

-For example, Kentik has built out a global network of synthetic testing agents that customers use to verify performance levels of all major public or private cloud-based applications and SaaS applications.
-These agents are located inside Amazon Web Services, Google Cloud Platform, Microsoft Azure, Alibaba Cloud, and IBM Cloud.
-Customers can also easily install custom agents in their geographically diverse data centers.
-This global network of testing agents ensures that businesses can monitor their network performance from multiple points around the world.
+Kentik has built out a global network of synthetic testing agents that customers use to verify performance levels of all major public or private cloud-based applications and SaaS applications.
+These agents are located inside Amazon Web Services, Google Cloud Platform, Microsoft Azure, Oracle Cloud Infrastructure (OCI), Alibaba Cloud, and IBM Cloud, as well as in data centers at key internet hubs worldwide.
+Customers can also easily deploy private agents in their own geographically diverse data centers, branch offices, and cloud VPCs.

 Why Synthetic Monitoring is Important